Chema Andrés: VfB Stuttgart

 On 27 July 2025, Chema joined German Bundesliga club VfB Stuttgart for €3 million.
 He signed a contract with the club until 30 June 2030 and was assigned the number 30 shirt.

+Brighton & Hove Albion

+On 1 September 2026, Chema signed for Premier League club Brighton & Hove Albion on a five-year contract.
+He made his Brighton debut on 13 September 2026 in a 5–0 Premier League victory over Coventry City at the CBS Arena, before scoring his first goal for the club six days later in a 3–0 home league win over Arsenal.

 International career

 Chema is a youth international for Spain.
 He was called up for the 2024 UEFA European Under-19 Championship in Northern Ireland.
 He scored his first goal for the Spain U19 in a Group B match against Denmark, which ended in a 2–1 victory.

 He started in four of Spain's five matches during the tournament, including the final, where Spain defeated France 2–0 to win their 12th UEFA European Under-19 Championship title.

 Style of play

 Chema mainly operates as a defensive midfielder.
 He has received comparisons to Spain international Sergio Busquets.
-Chema has also frequently been compared to fellow Madrid native Rodri due to their similar physical attributes, playing position, and style of play.
+Chema has also frequently been compared to Madrid native Rodri due to their similar physical attributes, playing position, and style of play.

 Chema is known for his tactical discipline, maintaining good positioning on the field, and rarely making mistakes in possession.
 He is capable of progressing the ball through vertical passes and typically plays as a classic pivot or number 5.
 His strengths include tactical intelligence, vision, and the ability to deliver high-quality vertical passes.